danhjun/ITE-253/README.md

 2. **Secondary Zone**: Optionally, set up a secondary zone for redundancy.
 This zone will be a read-only copy of the primary zone data.

 3. **Directions**:
-   - Navigate to your DNS server's management interface.
+   - Navigate to your DNS server's management interface
-   - Choose to create a new zone, selecting between primary or secondary.
+   - Choose to create a new zone, selecting between primary or secondary
-   - Enter the domain name for the zone and configure any additional settings such as zone file location or replication to other servers.
+   - Enter the domain name for the zone and configure any additional settings such as zone file location or replication to other servers

 <img src="assets/images/zonetype.png" width="400"/> <img src="assets/images/zonename.png" width="400" />